 Another beautiful building in this square is Palazzo del Podestà, constructed in 1334, also in the Gothic style.

-Palazzo Garampi, was built in 1562 and destroyed in an earthquake in 1672.
+Palazzo Garampi, was originally built in 1562 and then destroyed in an earthquake in 1672.
 Francesco Garampi reconstructed it in 1687.

 The Monument to Pope Paul V is in the middle of Piazza Cavour and it has been in the same place since 1614.
 This Pope persecuted Galileo Galilei and that’s why people remember him today.